Padam87/FormFilterBundle/README.md

 ## Usage

 My goal was to create a simpler, lighter way to build to search forms than what is currently available.
-No filter types, no learning curve, just a simple abstraction.
+No learning curve, just a simple abstraction.
+The bundle uses built-in form types, with some extra filter types for convenience.

 The bundle provides a form type extension, and makes 2 new options available for every type:
 - `filter` bool / callable, default: true